Yonsei Institute for Advanced Study

 The development of sophisticated machines at the nanoscale (< 500 nm) marks a critical advancement in modern science, including nanoscience, material sciences, and life sciences, offering new possibilities for the precise control and maneuvering of nanomaterials.
 To operate effectively in complex and dynamic biological systems, nanomachines must be endowed with autonomous, environmentally adaptive functionalities.
 These adaptive nanorobots are designed using functionally optimized and stimuli-responsive nanomaterials that can sense and respond to diverse physicochemical cues such as pH, temperature, or enzymatic environments.

 Our research focuses on understanding of chemical processes below the nanoscale and nano-circumstances interfaces, essential to develop such adaptable nanomachines.
 Through this foundational understanding, we design and control nanorobots with optimized functional materials.
-With this foundation, such nanorobots capable of diagnosing and resolving challenges within biological environments are poised to become revolutionary, indispensable tools in future medicine.
-(Lin et al., Nat.
-Nanotechnol.
-2024)
+With this foundation, nanorobots designed to diagnose and address challenges within biological environments could be further enhanced through the integration of AI, positioning them as transformative tools for future medicine.

 Copyright and Address